dougeby/IntuneDocs/intune/certificates-scep-configure.md

 For Intune to be able to revoke certificates that are no longer required, you'll need to grant permissions in the Certificate Authority.

-On the Intune Certificate Connector, you can either use the NDES server **system account** or a specific account such as the **NDES service account**
+On the Intune Certificate Connector, you can either use the NDES server **system account** or a specific account such as the **NDES service account**.

 1. On your Certificate Authority console, Right-click the CA name and select **Properties**.
 2. In **Security** tab, click **Add**.